Jipperism/react-swipy/README.md

 ```

 ## Differences in this fork
-Removed rotation from swipe animation.
+Removed rotation from swipe animation for a more standard swipe.
+Added "direction" prop to optionally restrict swiping to left or right only.

 ## Why
 I didn't like the lack of control on mose deck-based swipeable components out there